Skip to Content

 1. Vigorously rub amber on a piece of wool.
 Real amber will generate a static charge strong enough to interact with hair or ash.

 1. Place your sample under UV light.
-Real amber will glow even bright greenish-blue or blue color.
+Real amber will glow in bright greenish-blue or blue colors.
 Be careful!
 Some resins and epoxy also glow under UV light.
 You need to spot the difference in intensity and colors.
 Fake amber glows less intense milky white or chalky colors.
 Plastics and synthetics don’t fluoresce at all.

 1. Pay attention to inclusions.
 Real amber has no perfect inclusions.
 Insects are usually twisted and damaged, while fake ambers have perfectly located insects with no damage and preserved bright colors of shells and wings.